tcorbettclark/sql-constructor/README.md

 In particular, the objectives are:

 * To have the SQL look as much like SQL within the source Python code whilst still using obvious Python to generate it.
-Obviously this involves trade-offs.
+This involves trade-offs.
-* To have the generated SQL look like it could have been written directly, so that it can be read and understood as easily as possible.
+* To have the generated SQL look like it could have been written directly so that it can be read and understood as easily as possible.
-* To be able to write optimum SQL *in SQL*, rather than trying to write optimum SQL from another language but mentally thinking in the target SQL.
+* To be able to write optimum SQL *in SQL* rather than trying to write optimum SQL from another language but mentally thinking in the target SQL.

 It should be clear that **SQL-Constructor** is not an ORM.
 There is no abstraction.